gregogolla/investrak-iicdocs/user-modules/savings.md

 &nbsp;&nbsp;&nbsp;&nbsp;![alt text](../images/3.1.3.1_self_submit_pay.png "Self Submit Pay :size=400")

 3. A `New Payment` dialog opens up.
-Enter the amount that has been self submitted by te member to the bank.
+Enter the amount that has been self submitted by the member to the bank.
 Most of the fields are pre-filled and you can edit them if you like.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![alt text](../images/3.1.3.2_self_submit_new.png "Self Submit New Dialog :size=400").